omunroe-com/owlready/README.rst

 Owlready (previously named Ontopy) is a module for ontology-oriented programming in Python 3.

+**Note: Owlready is deprecated in favor to the new version, Owlready2: http://bitbucket.org/jibalamy/owlready2 .**

 Owlready can:

  - Import and export OWL 2.0 ontologies in the OWL/XML format